lucasdf/lucasdf.github.com/about.md

 ## Books I Have Read

 ### 2020
+- Steal Like an Artist: 10 Things Nobody Told You About Being Creative (September)
 - Dreams from Bunker Hill by John Fant (September)
 - Ask the Dust by John Fant (September)
 - The Road to Los Angeles by John Fante (August)